 - Any pointable violation by a driver who previously had his or her license suspended for failure to provide proof of financial responsibility.

 If you were injured in an accident that was not your fault, but you do not have car insurance, at Doehrman Buba Ring, we understand your problem without judgment.
 We have many years of experience helping collect damages for those who have been injured in car accidents.
-We offer a free consultation and will let you know if we can help you even though you are uninsured.
+Our Carmel car accident lawyers offer a free consultation and will let you know if we can help you even though you are uninsured.

 The law requires you to file your claim within a certain period of time after your accident.
 If the deadline is missed, you lose forever your right to collect for your damages.
 Do not let that happen.
 Contact us as soon as possible.